Sifyrena/Sifyrena.github.io/README.md

 ## Issues and Contact
-fwphys.com or raise an issue on GitHub!
+Email ⟨FW|@|fwphys.com⟩ or raise an issue on GitHub!